rauc/rauc/docs/reference.rst

   By default, the chunk store path is derived from the location of the RAUC bundle you install.

+``tmppath``
+  Allows to set the path to use as temporary directory for casync.
+  The temporary directory used by casync can be specified using the TMPDIR environment variable.
+It falls back to /var/tmp if unset.
+  If ``tmppath`` is set then RAUC runs casync with TMPDIR sets to that path.
+  By default, the temporary directory is left unset by RAUC and casync uses its internal default value ``/var/tmp``.

 **[autoinstall] section**

 The auto-install feature allows to configure a path that will be checked upon